Texas

 - Be a legal resident of Texas

-- Texas escrow agents living in an adjoining state are eligible to become a Texas notary without meeting the residency requirement
+- Texas escrow agents living in an adjoining state are eligible to become Texas notaries without meeting the residency requirement

 - Have not been convicted of a felony or a crime involving moral turpitude